MileHacker Logo

 Region-Specific & Specialty Items

 A lightweight Microfiber travel towel dries quickly.
 This is useful for days at the beach or unexpected swims.
-While Nouméa has well-stocked supermarkets, specific food items, unique medications, or specialized outdoor gear may be difficult to find or significantly more expensive.
-Pack these if they are necessary for you.
+While Nouméa has well-stocked supermarkets, specific food items, unique medications, or specialized gear for the outdoors may be difficult to find or significantly more expensive.
+Pack these if they are required for you.

 Additional Considerations